Bugles in the Afternoon: Development

-The film was based on a novel by Ernest Haycox which was published in 1944 and was serialised in The Saturday Evening Post.
+The film was based on a novel by Ernest Haycox that was published in 1944 and was serialised in The Saturday Evening Post.
 The New York Times called it "competent".

-In May 1944 William Cagney purchased the screen rights intending to make it a vehicle for his brother James Cagney.
-It would be the first of six films William Cagney would make for United Artists.
-The others would be Blood on the Sun, Only the Valiant, Port Royal, The Stray Lamb and an untitled mystery romance.
-In August 1944 Ring Lardner Jnr was assigned to write the script, which. was intended to star James Cagney.
+In May 1944, William Cagney purchased the screen rights intending to make it a vehicle for his brother James Cagney.
+It was the first of six films William Cagney was to make for United Artists; the others were to be Blood on the Sun, Only the Valiant, Port Royal, The Stray Lamb and an untitled mystery romance.
+In August 1944 Ring Lardner Jnr was assigned to write the script, which was intended to star James Cagney.

-The movie was meant to follow Blood on the Sun but was put back when Cagney elected to make The Time of Your Life instead.
+The movie was meant to follow Blood on the Sun, but was put back when Cagney elected to make The Time of Your Life instead.